 26. Aloo tawa chaat (potato and vegetables savory snack)

 The word chaat means a mix of savories, vegetables, and sauces.
 Aloo tawa chaat is basically a plate of mixed savories, mashed potatoes (aloo), and white pea spice gravy.
 This is topped with more crunchy savories, raw onions, carrots, green chutney, and date-tamarind sweet sauce.
 This is an appetizing snack that has a variety of flavors to tantalize your taste buds.
 The whole dish is prepared on a tawa (a disc-shaped flat frying pan) hence the name.

 27. Choley puri (deep-fried bread with white chickpea gravy)

 Choley puri is a complete meal consisting of fluffy oil-fried puris (deep-fried fluffy Indian bread) served with raw onions, lemon, and white chickpeas spicy gravy (choley).
 When the bland taste of the puris mix with the spicy taste of the gravy along with lemon and crunchy raw onions, it is simply magic.
 Try the hot fresh puris and chole in the many stalls of Amadvadi.

 Let Indian street foods do the magic in your mouth

-Loaded with a variety of flavors, spices and textures Indian street food scene is something that you shouldn’t miss.
+Loaded with a variety of flavors, spices, and textures, the Indian street food scene is something that you shouldn’t miss when you’re exploring the cultural side of Ahmedabad.
 The very aroma of these items will tempt you for a generous meal even if you are not hungry.
-Ahmadabad is very popular for its cheap and delicious street food scene where you will get to enjoy authentic Gujarati snacks and dishes.
+In addition to the best biryani spots, Ahmadabad is also very popular for its cheap and delicious street food scene where you will get to enjoy authentic Gujarati snacks and dishes.
 So, don’t miss the chance of trying all the above-listed items even if it means gaining a few extra pounds.